community-privacy/community-privacy.github.io/_pages/about.md

 This residency offers:

 - Registration for RightsCon, Feb 24 - 27
-- Accommodations for non-local residents
+- Travel stipend and accommodations for non-local residents
 - Dedicated environment for learning and collaboration
 - Community building with local privacy and governance groups